• Menu

 The beginning of the year for most active buyers is about cleaning up after the year-end close rush or finalizing those deals that couldn’t get done for one reason or the other.
 Year-end analysis and planning also take up these couple of months.

 June through August is when you can expect a lot of initial review, conversations, and preparation of IOIs and LOIs by active buyers.
-It is important to be early in this process as all buyers have their limits on the amount of deal flow they can handle during a calendar year.
+It is important to be early in this process, as all buyers have their limits on the amount of deal flow they can handle during a calendar year.
 Going to market in the summer months is not out of the question, but it does put you in a line with earlier prospective acquisitions.
 If your transaction is not large or not as “strategic” as the others they are looking at, you may get passed up purely for bandwidth reasons.
-This is more common now as M&A is at an all-time high.
+This has been more common in the last few years as M&A has been at an all-time high.
 I have had more than one buyer need to pass on one of my sellers due to bandwidth reasons.

 As we can see from the chart above, most active buyers are heavy into due diligence in the fall.
 Many like to get their larger targets completed prior to Thanksgiving.
-Almost all deals will take a pause of about two weeks to account for the Thanksgiving and winter holidays.
-Legal counsel and advisors like to take time and NOT be in the middle of a deal if possible, so this “time-off” is built into their closing schedules.
+Almost all deals will take about a two-week pause to account for the Thanksgiving and winter holidays.
+Legal counsel and advisors like to take time and NOT be in the middle of a deal, if possible, so this “time-off” is built into their closing schedules.

-Approaching a buyer for the first time in the fall usually means you are behind one of two other deals and you probably won’t get the mindshare or eyeballs needed (unless, of course, they haven’t found a target company).
+Approaching a buyer for the first time in the fall usually means you are behind one or two other deals, and you probably won’t get the mindshare or eyeballs needed (unless, of course, they haven’t found a target company).
 Remember, M&A is as much about timing as it is about finding the right buyer.
-Therefore, I would say this is the worst time of year to go to market (i.e. to begin the process of attracting buyers via a buyer outreach done by either yourself or an M&A advisor).
+Therefore, I would say this is the worst time of year to go to market (i.e., to begin the process of attracting buyers via a buyer outreach done by either yourself or an M&A advisor).

 It is always important for anyone contemplating a sale to have an actively updated virtual data room and to have an attorney pre-selected should a last-minute opportunity arise.
 Both of these can be very time consuming and stall a year-end deal.

-Unless there is a very compelling reason to get a deal this year (e.g.. change in tax rates), you can begin your planning now by interviewing and selecting your ideal three advisors: legal, accounting, and M&A. Negotiate those agreements and terms and then begin stocking your data room with items that don’t change from one year to the next: IC Agreements, MSA’s, Vendor Agreements, and possibly your HR Manual as examples.
-Then you will be in the perfect position to use the first quarter of the next year to finalize all your prior years numbers and populate your data room with all the necessary items.
+Unless there is a very compelling reason to get a deal done before a new year begins (e.g.. change in tax rates), it can be wiser to spend the fall preparing to go to market in the spring.
+You can begin your planning by interviewing and selecting your ideal three advisors: legal, accounting, and M&A. Negotiate those agreements and terms and then begin stocking your data room with items that don’t change from one year to the next: IC Agreements, MSA’s, Vendor Agreements, and possibly your HR Manual, as examples.
+Then, you will be in the perfect position to use the first quarter of the next year to finalize all your prior years’ numbers and populate your data room with all the necessary items.
 This will put you in the optimal position to go to market early spring, and give you the time to vet multiple buyers, select your ideal buyer, and negotiate your ideal terms.

 Looking for what you should prepare in advance?
 Download our “IT Pre-Due Diligence Checklist.”